Posted on Leave a comment

 Do you track health outcomes in your placed dogs long-term?

-Breeders who follow up with families and track real-world health outcomes across multiple generations know things that no database captures.
-Their answers will tell you everything about their commitment to the breed.
+Breeders who follow up with families and track real-world health outcomes know things that no database captures.

 Red Flags That Should End the Conversation